Integratingfactor/n8n-workflow-cli/README.md

 export N8N_PROD_API_KEY="your-prod-api-key"
 ```

 > **💡 Important:** The `n8n.config.json` file should be **committed to your repository**.
 It contains your project's categories and environment structure, but uses environment variables for secrets.
-This way, your workflow organization is version-controlled while API keys remain secure.
+The `.env` file is gitignored for security.

 ### Categories Configuration